-How to Take Smart Notes is by far the best thing I’ve ever read on note-taking, and using what you read and study.
-The system that is described in the book is based on the “Zettelkasten” method that makes it easy and intuitive to take notes and to actually use them.
+How to Take Smart Notes is by far the best thing I’ve read on note-taking and how to apply the things you’ve read and studied.
+The system described in the book is based on the Zettelkasten method, an easy and intuitive way to take notes and to actually start use them.

-This system was invented Niklas Luhmann, an academic who produced a prodigious amount of work over his career, in a wide range of subjects.
-He attributed this to the note taking system.
-Overall this book is highly recommended not just if you’re a student that needs to write a thesis, but for everyone that reads and wants to remember and use that information.
+Overall this book is highly recommended.
+Not just if you’re a student that needs to write a thesis, or an academic working on a paper, but for everyone that reads and wants to remember and use that information.

 Book Summary & Notes